 This evening, you will be in for a fabulous night on the town in Tokyo with a great local guide!
 These guys live in Tokyo and really know where all the best places are, so you can be sure to see a side of Tokyo that is indecipherable to first time visitors.
 You will be met at your hotel at 7:00 PM this evening by one of our tour leaders, who will then take you for dinner at an izakaya.
 At one of these tapas style restaurants you will have the chance to try some delicious and traditional dishes, while also gaining local knowledge about eating out in Japan from a real expert.
 Food and the first couple of drinks are on us, but if you feel like a few extra rounds with dinner, you can always settle the bill on the night.

 After dinner, you're welcome to stay out for a few more drinks with your tour leader or take a walk to check out some neon-lit scenes of night time Tokyo.
-Whatever you choose, the night can be tailored to suit your style, so if you want to move on to a more exclusive establishment for some post-dinner drinks, or do a bit of back street bar-hopping, just ask your tour leader for the night and he will be pleased to oblige.
-But be warned, he'll need to leave you by 11:00 PM before he turns into a pumpkin!
-(Or perhaps to catch the last train home - one or the other).
-Of course, he'll be sure to leave you in a great place so you can stay for a few more there, try another place or head back to the hotel.
-The choice is yours!
+Whatever you choose, the night can be tailored to suit your style, so if you want to move on to a more exclusive establishment for some post-dinner drinks, or do a bit of back street bar-hopping, just ask your tour leader and he will lead the way!
+Please note that your guide will need to leave you by 11:00 PM, although will be sure to get you situated where you are happiest and most comfortable...whether that's at the next bar, back at your hotel, or an entirely new spot, the choice is yours!
 (This service is on a private basis.)

 Today, the Shinkansen will speed you west to Nagoya at around 300km per hour.
 You will be passing fairly close by Mt Fuji once it leaves suburban Tokyo, so keep a look out the right side!
 Next, you will change to a limited express train at Nagoya and make your way up to Takayama in the Japanese Alps.
 Total journey time is around 4.5 hours, and full details will be in your handy Info-Pack.